graceseliou/GraceSeLiou/README.md

 # Hi, I'm Grace ! 🌺🎧🍙 #

-🌟 I'm a second-year Enterprise Technology Integration student at Penn State currently learning Java, Python for data visualization, HTML/CSS/JS, and SQL.
-Throughout my time in university, I will also learn application development frameworks for the web, cloud-based infrastructures, web connectivity technologies, XML, and general IT management skills.

-* I’m looking for tips on how to curate an appealing github page for recruiters and employers
-  * Reach out to me on LinkedIn
-* I'm looking to collaborate with other beginners on VSCode projects
+🌟 I'm a third-year student at Penn State majoring in Enterprise Technology Integration with an application focus in UX Design and minoring in Music Technology.
+My GitHub hosts my previous work, including personal projects and school assignments.

 -----